blakesmods/web/apps/web/content/wiki/1.21/ironjetpacks/items/jetpacks.md

 ## Curios Integration

-Jetpacks can be equipped as a Curio in the `Body` slot.
+Jetpacks can be equipped as a Curio in the `Back` slot.

 Note: If the player wears a Jetpack in both the Curio slot and the Chestplate slot, the Jetpack in the Chestplate slot will take priority.